gansm/finalcut/doc/user-theme.md

 |   14   | finalcut::FColor::Yellow       |
 |   15   | finalcut::FColor::White        |

-You can define your color as an 8-bit value based on its red, green, and blue components.
-To create a color palette, create a derived class of `FColorPalette`.
-The constructor gets as argument the function to set a palette color.
-This function must have the following structure:
+You can define custom colors as 8-bit values using their RGB components.
+To create a custom palette, derive a new class from `FColorPalette`.
+The constructor requires a function to assign the colors, which must use the following signature:

 ```cpp
 setPalette(finalcut::FColor index, int red, int green, int blue);
 ```

-A possible implementation could look as follows:
+Here is an example implementation:

 ```cpp
 class myColorPalette final : public finalcut::FColorPalette